 - The larger the skillet you have the better.
 If you don't have a large skillet, I recommend frying the rice in batches (starting on step #4).

 - Day old cooked rice is best for making fried rice.
 See blog post for tips on the best rice.
-I use brown rice for this, but you can use any variation of rice.
 Long grain rice is best for fried rice.

 - Coconut aminos is a common substitute for soy sauce.
 It is typically organic/non-GMO, low-sodium, and gluten-free.
 You can sub regular soy sauce or liquid aminos in it's place.
 Just note if needing this to be gluten free, make sure your soy sauce does not contain wheat.